-The couple must obtain a valid Florida marriage license from a county court judge or clerk of the circuit court and present it to the notary public before the marriage ceremony.
+The couple must obtain a marriage license from a county court judge or clerk of the circuit court in Florida and present it to the notary public before the marriage ceremony.

 There is a 3-day waiting period after issuance of the license before you can get married, unless you have completed the Florida pre-marital course, in which case the waiting period is waived.
 For non-Florida residents a marriage license is effective immediately upon issuance.

 See sample of a simple, civil ceremony.
 It may be personalized, and the bride and groom may even exchange their own vows.
 But, the couple’s vows must reflect their intentions to make a legally binding commitment to each other.